alaleks/geospace/README.md

  - /ping - check server health.
 If server is healthy return 200.
  - /register - provides sign up.

+ If is registered successfully returned 200 and access token in format: [Token: Value of token]

+Token need transfer to:
+    - Header as parameter Authorization in format [Bearer token]
+    - Cookie access_token

  ```
  POST application/json